lilharry/lilharry.github.io/README.md

 # Reheat
-Heat map of the United States that determines the population of men vs. women in each state!
+Heat map of the United States that shows the relative populations of men vs women in the United States.

 ## Demo